Radiolab: Format

-Radiolab is aired on over 300 radio stations across the U.S. Each episode is one hour long and tackles various philosophical and scientific topics.
-However, the show began in 2002 as a three-hour weekly show on New York City radio station WNYC's AM signal.
-It wasn't until 2004 that Krulwich began appearing as a regular guest and eventually as a co-host.

-Each Radiolab episode is elaborately stylized.
+Each episode of RadioLab is one hour long and tackles various philosophical and scientific topics.
+Each episode is elaborately styled.
 For instance, thematic—and often dissonant and atonal—music accompanies much of the commentary.
-In an April 2011 interview with The New York Times, Abumrad explained the choice in music: "I put a lot of jaggedy sounds, little plurps and things, strange staccato, percussive things."
-In addition, previously recorded interview segments are interspersed in the show's live dialogue, adding a layered, call-and-response effect to the questions posed by the hosts.
+In an April 2011 interview with The New York Times, Abumrad explained the choices in music: "I put a lot of jaggedy sounds, little plurps and things, strange staccato, percussive things."
+In addition, previously recorded interview segments are interspersed with the show's live dialogue, adding a layered, call-and-response effect to the questions posed by the hosts.
 These recordings are often unedited and the interviewee's asides appear in the final product.
 In the same New York Times interview, Abumrad said, "You're trying to capture the rhythms and the movements, the messiness of the actual experience....
 It sounds like life."
 And unlike traditional journalism, in which the reader is given only access to the final article, not the interview, Abumrad added that Radiolab's process is more transparent.

+The episode credits are generally narrated by people who were interviewed or featured on the show, rather than the hosts, while the program credits are read by listeners.

-As of June 15, 2009, the podcast offers full, hour-long episodes on a regular schedule with a variable number of podcasts in between "that follow some detour or left turn, explore music we love, take you to live events, and generally try to shake up your universe".
-These extra podcasts, referred to as "Shorts", are occasionally combined into full-length compilation episodes.
+As of June 15, 2009, the podcast offers full, hour-long episodes on a regular schedule with a varied number of interspersed, abbreviated podcasts "that follow some detour or left turn, explore music we love, take you to live events, and generally try to shake up your universe".
+The extra podcasts, called "Shorts", are occasionally combined into full-length compilation episodes.

-In the UK, episodes are broadcast on BBC Radio 4 Extra on Sunday evenings.